Steering group

 Hemangini Gupta

-Hemangini is a Lecturer in Gender and Global Politics at the School of Social and Political Science.
+Hemangini is a Senior Lecturer in Gender and Global Politics at the School of Social and Political Science.
 She has a PhD in Women’s Gender and Sexuality Studies.
 She researches and has teaching interests in transnational feminisms, postcolonial and decolonial theory, and gender and sexuality in the South.

 Hemangini is also an ‘Annual Research Showcase’ and ’16 Days Blogathon’ Event Lead, and the Co-Convener of ‘Understanding Gender in the Contemporary World.’